 Group chats are a really effective way of communicating with members of your communities.
-They enable individuals to stay connected, even when you can’t all be together, and you can easily share consistent information to multiple people in one go.
-Additionally, they are designed to provide a more instant and reliable way of communication than email or phone calls.
+They enable everyone to stay connected, even when you can’t all be together, and you can easily share consistent information to multiple people in one go.

 However, as the use of group chats has become more commonplace in society, so have the complexities in using them within an ‘organisational’ setting.
 WhatsApp in particular presents a challenge due to the link with a user’s personal phone number, meaning that it is much harder for individuals to keep a personal and professional lives separate.